rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

     scientific articles.
 In this work, we propose to achieve such extraction by using a neural network based on a BiLSTM-CRF architecture.
 Our method achieves $F_{1}=0.885$ in social science articles released as part of the Rich Context Dataset.
-We discuss limitations of the current datasets and propose modifications to the model to be done in the future.
+We discuss future improvements to the model and applications beyond social sciences.
 author:
 - 'Tong Zeng$^{1,2}$ and Daniel Acuna$^{1}$[^1]'
 bibliography: